Event Organizer Information

 - The number of Contributors (including the Session Chair) who will be in the Zoom call and their contact information (names and emails)

-Note that Attendees do not count toward the number of Contributors, as they view the stream on Youtube and interact via chat.
+Note that Attendees do not count toward the number of Contributors, as they view the embedded stream and use embedded chat using sli.do on the conference web pages.

 For each presentation (live or recorded) in a Time Slot we need: